DataDog/hiring-engineers/answers.md

 ![Dogstatsd PHP sum of all page views from host split by page](./Screenshots/dogstatsd_php_page_views_counter_by_page_graph.png)
 [Dogstatsd PHP sum of all page views from host split by page](https://app.datadoghq.com/dash/92284/blank-dashboard?live=true&page=0&is_auto=false&from_ts=1452442291604&to_ts=1453047091604&tile_size=m&fullscreen=72244980)

+* Bonus question: do you know why the graphs are very spiky?

+I see to possible reasons for that.
+First, the agent collects metrics regularly every 15-20 seconds.
+This makes the graph less smooth than it would be if that data was collected more frequently.
+Second, because of the physical size constraints of the window holding the graph, data gets aggregated in order to be displayed.
+The longer the period of time shown in the graph, more data gets aggregated into one single data point in the graph.